 Historic gardens have a special appeal to New Englanders if only because of our harsh winters and long dreary springs.

 Here, then, are six historic gardens, one in each New England state.
-If you know of other historic gardens, please mention them in the comments section.

 Elizabeth Park in Hartford is the oldest municipal rose garden in the United States with 800 rose varieties.

 Charles M. Pond, who financed the New York, New Haven & Hartford Railroad, bequeathed his estate to Hartford — but only if the city named it after his late wife.
 In 1897, Hartford took possession of the 102-acre site.

 Park superintendent Theodore Wirth created the 2.5-acre Rose Garden in 1904.
 The city decided it couldn’t afford the historic garden in the 1970s, so a group of volunteers rescued it.

 Today, the park includes the historic gardens, pathways, century-old Lord and Burnham greenhouses, lawns, tennis courts, bowling greens, a picnic grove and a pond.
 Ironically, the border between Hartford and West Hartford moved, so Hartford’s largest park now sits mostly in the neighboring town.